-“Kids deserve the right to think that they can change the world.” — Lois Lowry
+“Kids deserve the right to think that they can change the world.” — Lois Lowry.

-Why you should have these hard conversations with your kids about current events
+Why should you have these hard conversations with your kids about current events

 You might think it would just be easier to skip these conversations and not have to do so much work.

-The world is more connected than it has ever been and current events, whether they happen in your hometown or somewhere else, should be taught.
+The world is more connected than it has ever been, and current events, whether they happen in your hometown or somewhere else, should be taught.

 Thomas Jefferson once said, “If we are to guard against ignorance and remain free, it is the responsibility of every American to be informed.”

 Speaking with your kids about current events also helps build their vocabulary and critical thinking skills.

 Current events can be scary for everyone

-Depending on the event, you might also feel out of control and fearful.
+Depending on the event, you might feel out of control and fearful.